 A consultation meeting is not held for every application; it depends on whether it is likely that some agreement may be reached between the parties or there is some other benefit likely to flow from having such a meeting (i.e. the sharing of information).

 If a consultation meeting is required, Council invites the applicant and any objectors to this meeting.

 The meeting provides a forum where discussions about the proposal can occur between the parties with a view to identifying concerns, possible means of addressing concerns and opportunities to improve outcomes for all participants in the process.

 Planning Officers have delegated authority from Council under the Planning and Environment Act 1987 to consider planning permit applications and grant planning permits if appropriate.

-If Council Officers do not support the application, a Notice of Refusal will be issued which includes the mreasons for the refusal.
+If Council Officers do not support the application, a Notice of Refusal will be issued which includes the reasons for the refusal.
 An applicant has 60 days to lodge an Application of Review with VCAT against Council's decision.
-Conditions on a permit may also be appealed by the applicant.
+Conditions on a Permit may also be appealed by the applicant.

 Personal information provided will be used by Wellington Shire Council for the purpose of processing and assessing the planning permit application.
 The personal information will be used for that primary purpose or directly related purposes.
 Please note that copies of submissions will be made available to interested parties eg. permit applicant, for the purpose of enabling consideration and review as part of the planning process under the Planning and Environment Act 1987.
-If you have any questions or concerns please contact Council’s Planning Unit on 1300 366 244.
+If you have any questions or concerns please contact Council’s Planning Unit.